 “Tanveer Qureshi, I found to be a very professional and competent barrister very impressed with his work ethic and will recommend him in a heart beat!

-‘Fraud’ covers a number of different offences/causes of action, and claims in fraud are often brought together with other claims which may be easier to prove.
-Whether you are looking to bring or defend a claim, I can offer you assistance on matters involving:
+‘Fraud’ spans several different offences or causes of action.
+Claims in fraud are often brought together with other claims which may be easier to prove.
+Whether you are looking to bring or defend a claim, I can provide vigorous, persuasive legal advice and representation on matters involving:

 - Abuse of position